Research Scholarships and Grants- 2020 Offerings

 Center for the Humanities

-The Center for the Humanities offers students two opportunities for additional study and cultivation during the summer months.
+The Center for the Humanities offers students several opportunities for additional study and cultivation during the summer months.

 Student Summer Fellowships- supports students >on scholarly or creative projects in the humanities for ten consecutive weeks during the summer under the direction of a full-time Loyola faculty member.
 Students receive stipends of $4,000 each and are eligible for campus housing.

 Stipends for Summer Study Programs- this program offers grants up to $5,000 for students to participate in a Summer Study Program in the humanities.
 Ordinarily the Center funds up to two such grants per year.

 On October 1, 2016, students that participated in these programs presented their work and accomplishments in an event sponsored by the Center for the Humanities.
 To view links to the abbreviated versions of the students presentations, please visit the Students Presentation